hrk4649/godot_ios_plugin_iap/README.md

 - Open Export dialog and create an iOS export (image 2)
     - set ```Bundle Identifier``` for your app
     - ensure that ```Ios In App Purchase``` checkbox in ```Plugins``` is on
+- Export the project and try starting the exported project on an iOS using Xcode

+Note: the exported project may be failed to start on an emulator. use a real device.

 image 1